February 25, 2020

 Seattle Remodeling Costs

-Two things impact the cost of a remodel the most: the size of the company you hire and the finishes you choose.
+Two things impact the cost of a remodel the most: the size of the general contractor you hire and the finishes you choose.
 These have the ability to influence your final costs by tens of thousands.
 Yes, you read that right!
 One thing that doesn’t influence cost as much as you might think is the size of your space.
 Many people describe their kitchen or bathroom square footage as “small” expecting the total cost to be drastically lower.
 Every major kitchen or bathroom remodel requires plumbing, electrical, drywall, cabinets, tile, and more.
 That requires a visit from the plumber, electrician, tile setter, and a lot of carpentry hours—it’s complex no matter the size.
 The materials will cost less, but the labor may not be as much of a savings as expected.
 However, there are ways to save.

 Types of Remodeling Contractors